-(b) All memorializing, celebration, commendation, and commemoration resolutions, except those which solely honor the memory of deceased persons or a North Carolina institution, or both, shall be excluded from introduction and consideration in the Senate.

-(c) No member may introduce more than two bills that contain no substantive provisions.
+- All memorializing, celebration, commendation, and commemoration resolutions, except those which solely honor the memory of deceased persons or a North Carolina institution, or both, shall be excluded from introduction and consideration in the Senate. - (c) No member may introduce more than one bill that contains no substantive provisions.

 RULE 40.1.
-Deadlines on filing for introduction of bills and resolutions. - (a) All local bills and resolutions must be filed for introduction not later than Tuesday, February 27, 2007, provided that any such measure submitted to the Bill Drafting Division of the Legislative Services Office by 4:00 P.M. on that day and filed for introduction in the Senate before 3:00 P.M. on Wednesday, March 7, 2007, shall be treated as if it had been filed for introduction under this rule.
+Deadlines on filing for introduction of bills and resolutions. - (a) All local bills and resolutions must be filed for introduction not later than Tuesday, March 3, 2009, provided that any such measure submitted to the Bill Drafting Division of the Legislative Services Office by 4:00 P.M. on that day and filed for introduction in the Senate before 3:00 P.M. on Wednesday, March 11, 2009, shall be treated as if it had been filed for introduction under this rule.

-(b) All public bills and resolutions, except those honoring the memory of deceased persons or adjourning the General Assembly, must be filed for introduction not later than Tuesday, March 13, 2007, provided that any such measure submitted to the Bill Drafting Division of the Legislative Services Office by 4:00 P.M. on that day and filed for introduction in the Senate before 3:00 P.M. on Wednesday, March 21, 2007, shall be treated as if it had been filed for introduction under this rule.

-(c) A two-thirds vote of the membership of the Senate present and voting shall be required to file for introduction any bill or resolution after the dates established by this rule.
+- All public bills and resolutions, except those honoring the memory of deceased persons or adjourning the General Assembly, must be filed for introduction not later than Friday, March 13, 2009, provided that any such measure submitted to the Bill Drafting Division of the Legislative Services Office by 4:00 P.M. on that day and filed for introduction in the Senate before 3:00 P.M. on Wednesday, March 25, 2009, shall be treated as if it had been filed for introduction under this rule. - A two-thirds vote of the membership of the Senate present and voting shall be required to file for introduction any bill or resolution after the dates established by this rule. - This rule shall not apply to any appropriations, finance, or local bills filed in reconvened session following the adjournment of the first year of the biennial session.

-session.